 - Egg: For the batter.

 - Frank’s RedHot: For that buffalo flavor.

 - Cayenne pepper: To taste; for additional heat.
 Optional.

 - Lettuce: I opted for green leaf, but any variety would do.

 - Cheddar cheese

-How do you make buffalo fried pickle tacos with garlic ranch? (+ tips)
+How to make buffalo fried pickle tacos with garlic ranch (+ tips)

 The first step is to make the garlic ranch.
 This could even be made a day or more in advance.
 To make the ranch use a blender or immersion blender to blend together all the ingredients aside from the fresh herbs.
 Transfer the mixture to a jar and stir in the herbs or cover and shake until combined.